-- 2-1.
-Service personnel - Any qualified person who is involved with working on or breaking into a refrigerant circuit should hold a current valid certificate from an industry-accredited assessment authority, which authorizes their competence to handle refrigerants safely in accordance with an industry recognized assessment specification. - Servicing shall only be performed as recommended by the equipment manufacturer.
-Maintenance and repair requiring the assistance of other skilled personnel shall be carried out under the supervision of the person competent in the use of flammable refrigerants - Servicing shall be performed only as recommended by the manufacturer.
+1. Installation (Space) Must ensure the installation of pipe-work shall be kept to a minimum.
+Avoid use dented pipe and do not allow acute bending.
+Must ensure that pipe-work shall be protected from physical damage.
+Must comply with national gas regulations, state municipal rules and legislation.
+Notify relevant authorities in accordance with all applicable regulations.
+Must ensure mechanical connections be accessible for maintenance purposes.
+In cases that require mechanical ventilation, ventilation openings shall be kept clear of obstruction.
+When disposal of the product, do follow to the precautions in #12 and comply with national regulations.
+Always contact to local municipal offices for proper handling.
+2. Always contact to local municipal offices for proper handling.
+Servicing 2-1.
+Service personnel Any qualified person who is involved with working on or breaking into a refrigerant circuit should hold a current valid certificate from an industry recognized assessment authority, which authorizes their competence to handle refrigerants safely in accordance with an industry recognized assessment specification.
+Servicing shall only be performed as recommended by the equipment manufacturer.
+Maintenance and repair requiring the assistance of other skilled personnel shall be carried out under the supervision of the person competent in the use of flammable refrigerants.
+Servicing shall be performed only as recommended by the manufacturer.
 2-2.
-Work

-- Prior to beginning work on systems containing flammable refrigerants, safety checks are necessary to ensure that the risk of ignition is minimised. - For repair to the refrigerating system, the precautions in #2-2 to #2-8 must be followed before conducting work on the system. - Work shall be undertaken under a controlled procedure so as to minimize the risk of a flammable gas or vapour being present while the work is being performed. - All maintenance staff and others working in the local area shall be instructed and supervised on the nature of work being carried out. - Avoid working in confined spaces. - Wear appropriate protective equipment, including respiratory protection, as conditions warrant. - Ensure that the conditions within the area have been made safe by limit of use of any flammable material.
-Keep all sources of ignition and hot metal surfaces away. - 2-3.
-Checking for presence of refrigerant - The area shall be checked with an appropriate refrigerant detector prior to and during work, to ensure the technician is aware of potentially flammable atmospheres. - Ensure that the leak detection equipment being used is suitable for use with flammable refrigerants, i.e. non sparking, adequately sealed or intrinsically safe. - In case of leakage/spillage happened, immediately ventilate area and stay upwind and away from spill/release. - In case of leakage/spillage happened, do notify persons downwind of the leaking/spill, isolate immediate hazard area and keep unauthorized personnel out. - 2-4.
-Presence of fire extinguisher - If any hot work is to be conducted on the refrigeration equipment or any associated parts, appropriate fire extinguishing equipment shall be available at hand. - Have a dry powder or CO2 fire extinguisher adjacent to the charging area.
+Work Prior to beginning work on systems containing flammable refrigerants, safety checks are necessary to ensure that the risk of ignition is minimised.
+Prior to beginning work on systems containing flammable refrigerants, safety checks are necessary to ensure that the risk of ignition is minimised.
+Work shall be undertaken under a controlled procedure so as to minimize the risk of a flammable gas or vapour being present while the work is being performed.
+All maintenance staff and others working in the local area shall be instructed and supervised on the nature of work being carried out.
+Avoid working in confined spaces.
+Wear appropriate protective equipment, including respiratory protection, as conditions warrat.
+Ensure that the conditions within the area have been made safe by limit of use of any flammable material.
+Keep all sources of ignition and hot metal surfaces away.
+2-3.
+Checking for presence of refrigerant The area shall be checked with an appropriate refrigerant detector prior to and during work, to ensure the technician is aware of potentially flammable entrogenes.
+Ensure that the leak detection equipment being used is 2-4.
+Presence of fire extinguisher If any hot work is to be conducted on the refrigeration equipment or any associated parts, appropriate fire extinguishing equipment shall be available at hand.
+Have a dry powder or CO2 fire extinguisher adjacent to the charging area.